 Calculating Z time can be tricky.
 While it's easiest to use a table like this one provided by the NWS, here are some tips to figuring it out by hand:

 Local time to Z time

 - Convert the local time (12-hour) to military time (24-hour)

-- Use a time zone map to find your time zone "offset" (the number of hours your time zone is "ahead of" or "behind" local Greenwich Mean Time).
+- Find your time zone "offset," or the number of hours your time zone is ahead of or behind local Greenwich Mean Time

 - Add the time zone offset amount to the military time.
 This is the current Z time.

 - Subtract the time zone offset amount from the Z time.
 This is the current military time.